kiriarf/CV/README.md

 ## About Me

-My name is Kiril Drobysevskij and I am an aspiring software engineer, currently enrolled at Makers Academy.
+My name is Kiril Drobysevskij and I a recent Makers Academy graduate.
 Prior to joining Makers, I have been working as an analytics consultant for a year, where I gained extensive experience in data engineering and visualisation, as well as teamwork and project management best practices, such as Agile.
 In 2019, I have graduated from UCL Economics and Business with First Class Honours.

 As I have progressed through my academic studies and, subsequently, my career, I have come to a realisation that my superficial understanding of programming has been a limiting factor to